nf-core/oncoanalyser/docs/usage.md

 ### Purity estimate

-`--mode purity_estimate` estimates the tumor fraction (aka purity) for a longitudinal sample (typically a ctDNA sample) guided by variants identified in a primary sample of the same patient (typically a primary tissue biopsy).
+`--mode purity_estimate` uses [WISP](https://github.com/hartwigmedical/hmftools/tree/master/wisp) to estimate the tumor fraction
+(aka purity) for a longitudinal sample (typically a ctDNA sample) guided by variants identified in a primary sample of the same patient
+(typically a primary tissue biopsy).
 This can be used for example for detecting minimal residual disease (MRD).

 The primary sample must first have been run in either [**WGTS**](#whole-genome--transcriptome-sequencing-wgts) or [**targeted**](#targeted-sequencing) mode.